 Faced with such dire prospects, top lawmakers set a Monday deadline to show markets a plan.

 Republicans, driven by the fiscally conservative Tea Party movement that helped them win control of the House of Representatives last November, strongly oppose tax increases.
+Democrats who control the Senate dislike proposed cuts to popular social programs and want some tax increases in addition to spending cuts.

 The House and Senate appeared to be heading for a showdown as their leaders developed competing plans to resolve the crisis.
 Critics said both sides appeared more interested in scoring political points than forging compromise as the 2012 election campaign gathers steam.